william-santini/WiSSkHy/README.md

 ## Database Structure
 The WiSSkHy database is based on the **time series concept**.
 Discrete (punctual, or spot) measurements are also treated as time series, since each measurement is associated with a date.
+A time series (ts) is defined as the combination of a **parameter type** and a **temporal resolution**:

+- Example of parameter types:
+  - Q = Water discharge
+  - Ct = Total Suspended Sediment Concentration
+  - ...

+- Temporal resolution of the time series:
+  - I = Instantaneous
+  - D = Daily
+  - M = Monthly
+  - Y = Yearly

 ### Main tables